rhazarian/node-red-contrib-hdl-buspro/README.md

 * a get node for device channels (based on stored values)
 * a button color node to change the LED color of the new capacitive touch buttons
 * a panel brightness node to facilitate dimming panels eg. at night
-* input/output nodes enabling the creation of a virtual HVAC system
+* input/output nodes enabling the creation of a virtual HVAC device
 * raw nodes to allow you to craft messages to send/receive anything on the HDL network

 This is by no means perfect - happy to hear any suggestions.